department-of-veterans-affairs/va.gov-team/Rollout/runbook.md

 1. Rachael updates Chris (***and OIT and other stakeholders?***) w/Launch Status Report.
 1. Chris will make the decision on next steps

-### Other Issues
+## Other Issues

-For any scenario that doesn't exactly match those outlined here please use the incident response playbook: https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/Engineering/OnCall/Incident%20Response%20Playbook.md
+For any scenario that doesn't match those outlined here please use the incident response playbook: https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/Engineering/OnCall/Incident%20Response%20Playbook.md

-# Deployment Change Times post-launch (WIP)
+# Deployment Change Times post-launch (Work In Progress, numbers need to be increased to include work beyond purely technical deployment pipeline timing)

 | Type | Time to Deploy | Overview |
 | --- | --- | --- |